 It should also be noted that in addition to the documentation that you will be required to sign, Parslows Jersey will also be required to provide a certificate of title to the Bank.

-This certificate will require us to confirm that the title to the property is satisfactory; that the relevant consents from the various States departments are in force (e.g. Housing consents); the various search letter replies are satisfactory and, confirm the good standing of the company and title to the shares.
+This certificate will require us to confirm that the title to the property is satisfactory, that the relevant consents from the various States’ departments are in force (e.g. Housing consents), that the various search letter replies are satisfactory and to confirm the good standing of the company and title to the shares.

-Please note that a loan with a charge against shares will attract a land transaction tax.
+Please note that a loan with a charge against shares will attract a land transaction tax (LTT).
 This is in addition to the duty or tax that you will pay to purchase your property.
 You may qualify for reduced stamp duty if you are a first time buyer.

-You will need to pay into our clients’ account cleared funds for LTT (if any) in cleared funds prior to completion.
+You will need to provide us with cleared funds for LTT (if any) prior to completion.

 Your loan will normally be made available immediately.

 Please remember that your loan will not be provided gross.
-The bank and its lawyer will in most circumstances deduct its fees and charges prior to transfer (unless you have arranged otherwise).
+The bank and its lawyer will in most circumstances deduct their fees and charges prior to transfer (unless you have arranged otherwise).